 I’m a superfan.
 Should I be worried?

-Well, without all the plot details, it’s hard to say.
+Well, without seeing it yet, it’s hard to say.
 We do know Payne and McKay are huge fans of the original books, with Payne even sending out his son’s birth announcement in both English and Elvish.
 Peter Jackson, who helmed the original films and the extended Hobbit prequels, is not involved, so whether you trust these creators is really up to you.
 Most of the changes to the original aesthetic that we know of so far seem to be for the better, like the fact that there are now non-white major characters.
 There was some controversy from fans over the fact that some of the elves are not white, and some deemed Galadriel’s new armor unladylike, for example, but those complaints are racist and sexist, so if they don’t bug you, you shall pass.

 How do I watch?

 You can watch Lord of the Rings: The Rings of Power on Amazon Prime starting either September 1 or September 2, depending on where you are.
 Confusing?
 Sure is!
 Basically, the first two episodes will premiere at the same time across the globe, which is 9 p.m.
-EST/6 p.m.
-PST on September 1.
+ET/6 p.m.
+PT on September 1.
 However, at that time, some places will already be in September 2 because of time zones.
 So feel free to convert your time if you’re desperate to avoid spoilers.
 Even for skeptics, the billion-dollar budget might just be worth checking out.